nakoyonioka/nakoyonioka/README.md

 ---

 I'm a dedicated Hardware Engineer with **7 years of experience** specializing in the design, development, and validation of electronic products.
-My passion lies in solving complex engineering challenges, particularly within safety-critical domains, through innovative circuit design and seamless hardware-firmware integration.
+My passion lies in solving complex engineering challenges through innovative circuit design and seamless hardware-firmware integration.

 ### Professional Experience & Key Contributions